 This is, of course, a very relevant question.
 The main “asset” of this strategy is its very low exposure time in the market which reduces the max drawdown.

-Amibroker’s backtest report comes with a number called risk-adjusted returns.
-This is simply the return adjusted for the time spent in the markets.
-Our long-term pullback trading strategy has a risk-adjusted return of 27% which, of course, is pretty high.
+Amibroker’s backtest report provides a risk-adjusted return, which is the return adjusted for the time spent in the markets.
+Our long-term pullback trading strategy has a risk-adjusted return of 27%, thanks to our ability to identify price pullbacks and follow the trend.
+This has been a reliable source of profit for us.

 But overall, we believe the long-term pullback trading strategy works pretty well and most likely can be significantly improved.